flomesh-io/osm-edge-docs/content/en/docs/guides/certificates.md

 The outcome of deploying Vault in your system is a URL and a token.
 For instance the URL of Vault could be `http://vault.<osm-namespace>.svc.cluster.local` and the token `xxx`.
 > Note: `<osm-namespace>` refers to the namespace where the osm control plane is installed.

-#### Configure OSM with Vault
+#### Configure osm-edge with Vault

-After Vault installation and before we use Helm to deploy OSM, the following parameters must be provided provided in the Helm chart:
+After Vault installation and before we use Helm to deploy osm-edge, the following parameters must be provided provided in the Helm chart:

 ```
 CERT_MANAGER=vault